Rice farmland preparation paramount to self-sufficiency target – GRIB

 “The preparation must come along with dams, knowing the nature of the crop being cultivated.
 We have said that the focus should not be big dams but something small that can support the farmers to have water all year round.

-Nana Kwabena Adjei-Ayeh II said this to the media after the presentation of an advocacy paper on mechanization and infrastructure delivery for the rice value chain, commissioned by the John Agyekum Kufuor Foundation.
+Nana Kwabena Adjei-Ayeh II said this to the media after the presentation of an advocacy paper on mechanisation and infrastructure delivery for the rice value chain, commissioned by the John Agyekum Kufuor Foundation.

-As part of the mechanization agenda, they are looking forward to bringing mechanization services to cassava farmers in the country.
+As part of the mechanisation agenda, they are looking forward to bringing mechanisation services to cassava farmers in the country.

 In 2020, for instance, the country produced 919.8 metric tonnes of rice while consumption was more than double the amount produced.